Conflux-Chain/conflux-rust/internal_contract/README.md

 To replace the `sponsor_for_gas` of a contract, the new sponsor should call function `setSponsorForGas(address contractAddr, uint upperBound)` and transfer to the internal contract a fund.
 The following conditions are required to replace sponsor for gas:

 1. The transferred fund should more than the current `sponsor_balance_for_gas` of the contract.
-2. The new value for `sponsor_limit_for_gas_fee` (specified the `upperBound` parameter) should be no less than the old sponsor’s limit unless the old `sponsor_limit_for_gas_fee` cannot afford the old limit.
+2. The new value for `sponsor_limit_for_gas_fee` (specified the `upperBound` parameter) should be no less than the old sponsor’s limit unless the old `sponsor_balance_for_gas` cannot afford the old `sponsor_limit_for_gas_fee`.
 3. The transferred fund should be >= 1000 times of the new limit, so that it is sufficient to subsidize at least `1000` transactions calling the contract.

 If the above conditions are satisfied, the remaining `sponsor_balance_for_gas` will be refunded to the old `sponsor_for_gas`, and the fund transferred to the internal contract will be added to the `sponsor_balance_for_gas` of the contract.
 Then the `sponsor_for_gas` and `sponsor_limit_for_gas_fee` will be updated according to the new sponsor’s specification.
 Otherwise, an exception will be triggered.

 The replacement of `sponsor_for_collateral` is similar except that there is no analog of the limit for gas fee.
 The function is `setSponsorForCollateral(address contractAddr)`.
 The new sponsor should transfer a fund more than the fund provided by the current sponsor for collateral of the contract.
 Then the current `sponsor_for_collateral` will be fully refunded, i.e. the sum of `sponsor_balance_for_collateral` and the total collateral for storage used by the contract, and both collateral sponsorship fields are changed as the new sponsor’s request accordingly.

-A contract account is also allowed to be a sponsor.
+Conflux also allows a contract account to be a sponsor.

 ## Add Sponsor Balance

 The sponsor can provide additional sponsor balance without sponsorship replacement.
-In this case, the sponsor should also interact with function `setSponsorForGas(address contractAddr, uint upperBound)` or `setSponsorForCollateral(address contractAddr)`, and meet all the requirements expect condition 1.
+In this case, the sponsor should also interact with function `setSponsorForGas(address contractAddr, uint upperBound)` or `setSponsorForCollateral(address contractAddr)`, and meet all the requirements except condition 1.
 If requirements are satisfied, the transferred fund will be added to sponsor balance and the `sponsor_limit_for_gas_fee` will be updated accordingly.

 ## Whitelist maintenance

 Only the contract itself or contract admin can update the contract whitelist.
 The sponsors have no rights for changing whitelist.

 A contract can call function `addPrivilege(address[] memory)` to any addresses to the whitelist.
 It means that if the `sponsor_for_gas` is set, the contract will pay the gas fee for the accounts in the whitelist, and if the `sponsor_for_collateral` is set, the contract will pay the CFS (collateral for storage) for the accounts in the whitelist.
 The zero address is a special address `0x0000000000000000000000000000000000000000`.
-If this address is added to whitelist, the contract will not check whether an address is in whitelist while sponsoring a transaction.
+If this address is added to whitelist, all the transactions calling this contract will be sponsored.
+A contract can call this function `removePrivilege(address[] memory)` to remove some normal account address from the whitelist.
+Remove a non-existent address will not cause an error or exception.

 **Corner cases:**
 1. A contract address can also be added to the whitelist, but it is meaningless because only the transaction sender could be sponsored.

-`removePrivilege(address[] memory)`: A contract can call this function to remove some normal account address from the whitelist.
-Remove a non-existent address will not cause an error or exception.

 The admin of a contract can use the interfaces `addPrivilegeByAdmin(address contractAddr, address[] memory addresses)` and `removePrivilegeByAdmin(address contractAddr, address[] memory addresses)` to maintain the whitelist.